rithmschool/python_curriculum_exercises/Unit-01/01-flask-intro/readme.md

 For this assignment you will be creating a very small flask application.
 Your application should:

-- have a route for `/welcome`, which responds with the string "Welcome"
+- have a route for `/welcome`, which responds with the string "welcome"
-- have a route for `/welcome/home`, which responds with the string "Welcome home"
+- have a route for `/welcome/home`, which responds with the string "welcome home"
-- have a route for `/welcome/back`, which responds with the string "Welcome back!"
+- have a route for `/welcome/back`, which responds with the string "welcome back!"

 ### Bonus